simonmichael/hledger_site/essentials.md

 <a name="import"></a>
 ## Import transactions

+Import means 1. convert transaction data from some other format (usually a downloaded CSV file) and 2. save any new transactions to the main journal file.
+It is often possible to automate this, perhaps to the point of a nightly cron job and no manual data entry at all.
+This is convenient but costs some financial awareness.

 Download one or more CSV files containing transaction info, then create a [csv rules file](convert-csv-files.html) for each.
 Eg if SomeBank.csv looks